Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: Applications

 \subsection{Invariance of probability measures}

 Let $\mu$ be a probability measure on $\Rd$, $\mathcal{L}$ the generator of a Markov process $Z_t$ on $\Rd$ and $D$ a core of $\mathcal{L}$.
 By \cite[Prop.
 9.9.2]{Ethier}, the condition

-implies that $\mu$ is an invariant distribution of $Z_t$, i.e. if $Z_0\sim\mu$ then also $Z_t\sim\mu$ for all $t>0$.\\ By \cref{Cinftycore}, we can provide very simple proofs for the invariance of the target distribution for the afore-mentioned MCMC schemes since we can choose $D=C_c^\infty(\Rdd)$ and use regularity of functions in $C_c^\infty(\Rdd)$.\\ As an illustration, we outline this for RHMC and invariant distribution $\mu=\pi\oplus\mathcal{N}(0,\mathbf{1}_d)$ with $\pi$ given as in \cref{eq:target_dist}.
-We compute using \cref{eq:generator} that
+implies that $\mu$ is an invariant distribution of $Z_t$, i.e. if $Z_0\sim\mu$ then also $Z_t\sim\mu$ for all $t>0$.\\ By \Cref{Cinftycore}, we can provide very simple proofs for the invariance of the target distribution under the afore-mentioned MCMC schemes since we can choose $D=C_c^\infty(\Rdd)$ and use the regularity of functions in $C_c^\infty(\Rdd)$.\\ As an illustration, we outline this for RHMC and invariant distribution $\mu=\pi\otimes\mathcal{N}(0,\mathbf{1}_d)$ with $\pi$ given as in \cref{eq:target_dist}.
+We compute using \cref{eq:generator}